 “Need For Speed: Heat is a return to form for the series and the best entry this generation… Longtime series fans will find a lot to enjoy, while newcomers will be able to find out why the series has been held in such high regard during its highest points over the last 25 years.
 93%.”Game Over

 Building the world was fun, but the biggest thrill for me was seeing the characters come to life.
 This was my first experience writing for performance-capture and watching the scenes evolve was fascinating.
+And I returned to the franchise in 2020 as narrative lead on Need for Speed Unbound.

 Need for Speed: Heat is available on PC, PS4 and Xbox One.